Made in Louise - my hotel tipp for a weekend in Brussels

 I love to stroll around Rue de Flandre at Sainte-Catherine – here you will find boutiques of unique Belgian designers.

-You will find more tips for Brussels here.
+Here are more tips for Brussels.
 Enjoy the read and the city of Brussels!